peiche/garrick/readme.md

 Garrick is a modern, multi-purpose theme built to be compatible with Gutenberg, the WordPress core block editor and page builder.
 Personalize your website from the built-in Customizer, including choosing from hundreds of supported Google Fonts.

-Garrick is a commercial theme.
-Its code is in a public repository on GitHub so that other developers can learn from it and contribute code.
-If using the theme in any way, please make a purchase from the official Garrick Theme Page.
+Garrick is based on the Mythic theme by Justin Tadlock, and is modular in nature.
+Copy any file inside the `resources/views` directory to your child theme and edit.
+Change as little or as much as you want!
+The theme uses the CodyFrame framework, making all utility classes available in Gutenberg blocks.

 ## Requirements